Kassena collection is inspired by the houses of the same named ethnic group from southern Burkina Faso - Africa.

 The painting is done exclusively by the women who pass on the skill to their daughters.
 The paintings on the suppressed clay house walls are made from locally found minerals: white from chalk, black from basalt and red from laterite.
 The minerals are mixed with water and clay to make the paint.
 After painting, the wall is polished with small stones and varnished with a natural varnish made from the local néré fruit.
 This finish protects both the paint and the house, but every few years the painting needs to be redone, usually after harvesting and before the rainy season.

-Maybe that is why I worked on the Kassena series at first - because there is so much from this continent I adore and definitely will process it in my art work.
+Maybe that is why I worked on the Kassena series at first - because there is so much from this continent I adore and definitely will process in my artwork.

-The Kassena vase, vessel with lid and bowl on leg are hand built by me from high fired stoneware clay.
+The Kassena vase, vessel with lid and bowl on the leg are hand built by me from high-fired stoneware clay.
 The surface is covered with engobes, I used different scratching techniques to show the clay body under the engobe.
-Relief on the vessel's lid is finished with a precious golden metal lustre applique.
+Relief on the vessel's lid is finished with a precious golden metal luster.

 vase ↨ - 50cm